Here are answers to many of the more Frequently Asked Questions for New York City Visitors.

-- It takes a big office to handle over 10,000 requests a year.
-We need to make sure the right volunteer speaking the right language is meeting the right visitor at the right time and in the right location!
-With over 300 volunteer greeters and about 35 volunteers in the office, we still need cash to meet certain expenses, such as insurance, accounting services, supplies, computer maintenance, internet access, web hosting, postage, office equipment leases, printing, and salaries.
-In order to cover these expenses, we ask that you please make a donation so that greeters may continue to meet visitors from around the world.
+- It takes a big office to handle over 7,000 requests a year.
+With over 300 volunteer Greeters, 35 volunteers in the office, and two staff, we still need cash to meet certain expenses, such as insurance, accounting services, office equipment and supplies, internet access, web hosting, printing, and salaries.
+In order to cover these expenses, we ask that you please make a donation so that Greeters can continue to meet visitors from around the world.

-How will I be matched with a Greeter?
+How will I be paired with a Greeter?

-- Matches are made according to the language and neighborhoods requested by the visitor.
+- Visitors are paired with Greeters according to the language and neighborhoods requested by the visitor.
 When possible, visitors’ interests are also taken into consideration.

-- If a match is made before you leave home, we will telephone or email you with information about your Greeter.
+- If a Greeter is identified for you before you leave home, we will email you with information about your Greeter.

-- If a match is made after you arrive in New York City, we will telephone or fax your hotel with information.
+- If a Greeter is identified after you arrive in New York City, we will telephone you at your accommodations or email you.